The oil pan gasket, has only one important job to do. And, that is sealing the oil pan, to the bottom of the engine.

 Consequently, neglecting to fix this issue right away can lead to, a low oil level and pressure.
 That can be dangerous and compromise, the functionality of your engine.

-So, if oil is leaking out you will not have enough oil, to lubricate and cool down its components.
+So, if oil is leaking out, you will not have enough oil, to lubricate and cool down its parts.
 Consequently, the engine oil is part of, what keeps the engine cool.
 Along with the coolant, engine oil is used, to keep friction and heat down in the engine.